Kidnapping Defense Attorney in Las Vegas

 A conviction for child custody kidnapping can have long-term consequences in family law court.
 If you are fighting for child custody and get a criminal conviction for kidnapping your child, the family court may severely limit visitation and your future custody rights to your child.

 It is important to get this charge taken care of by a competent Las Vegas attorney so that it cannot be used against your character in the family law context.
-It may be possible for your Joel Mann to get your charges reduced to a misdemeanor or to get all charges dropped.
+It may be possible for your Joel M. Mann to get your charges reduced to a misdemeanor or to get all charges dropped.

 Kidnapping with the Use of a Deadly Weapon